louarn-rous/conlang/important.md

 -ina    : [suf.] forms nouns from verbs, indicating the action of what is denoted by the verb {Croatian 'batina'}
 -> -in  : [suf.] forms nouns from verbs, describing the result of an action
 -ör     : [suf.] forms agent nouns from verbs ('-er')
--äs     : [suf.] forms adjectives from nouns, with the meaning 'of or pertaining to' the suffixed word ('-ic')
+-(n)äs  : [suf.] forms adjectives from nouns, with the meaning 'of or pertaining to' the suffixed word ('-ic')
 -(s)ein : [suf.] forms nouns from adjectives, denoting the condition or state of the suffixed word ('-hood', '-dom', '-ness') {Archaic form: '-esin'}
 -fär    : [suf.] forms adjectives from verbs, indicating that the action can be performed ('-able') {see 'fär'}
 -nuz    : [suf.] forms abessive adjectives from nouns ('-less') {see 'nuz'}